Lalpa Kohhran Thar

+Names

+The community is known under several overlapping names.
+The official name, Lalpa Kohhran Thar ("The Lord's New Church"), was adopted in 1971 at the suggestion of Darhmingliana, the Administrative Officer of Baktawng, after the community had functioned for nearly three decades without a single agreed designation.
+A shorter variant, Lalpa Kohhran ("The Lord's Church"), was also used internally during the Chana era.

+In common Mizo usage, members and outsiders refer to the group by the name of the leader of the period: Khuangtuaha Pawl (Khuangtuaha's sect, c.
+1936 to 1955), Chana Pawl (Chana's sect, 1955 to 1997) and informally Ziona Pawl (Ziona's sect, 1997 to 2021), with pawl meaning "group", "sect", or "organisation".
+An early derogatory label was Khurbing, a reference to the irregular sexual practice prescribed in the movement's early years.
+Under Ziona's leadership the community renamed itself Chhuanthar ("New Generation"), and the church accordingly became known as Chhuanthar Kohhran ("Church of the New Generation").

 Origin and history

 Khuangtuaha Pawl

-Lalpa Kohhran Thar was started by Khuangtuaha (full name Khuangtuahthanga).
-Khuangtuah was born in 1891 at Sialsuk village, and was the second child of eight siblings, four brothers and four sisters.
-He fought in the Abor War of 1912 and then in World War I as a volunteer in the British Army.
-He received two war medals for his service in France.
-A spiritual enlightenment in 1935 prompted him to devote his life in evangelism.
-He established followers at Hmawngkawn village, where he allegedly had an apparition of three strangers who told him that he was destined to be one of the three stars and instructed him of new religious practices.
-He was the first to adopt a kind of spiritual sex called khurbing by which men and women form illicit extramarital couples.
-As a previously Mizo traditional drummer, he also advocated the use of khuang (Mizo traditional drum) for worship purposes.
-The British missionaries perceived the Mizo traditional drum deeply rooted in and associated with pagan rituals, and denounced the use as an instrument of worship.'
-He also reintroduced the use of Mizo wine, which was also proscribed by the church.
-His followers then began to be known as Khuangtuaha Pawl ("Pawl" means group or sect or organisation).
-The original members were about 30 in number.
+The founder, Khuangtuaha (full name Khuangtuahthanga), was born in 1891 at Sialsuk village in the Lushai Hills, the second child of eight siblings, four brothers and four sisters.
+He fought in the Abor War of 1912 and afterwards served in World War I as a volunteer in the British Army, receiving two war medals for service in France.

+A reported spiritual experience in 1935 prompted Khuangtuaha to devote his life to evangelism.
+He established a small following at Hmawngkawn village, where he is said to have had an apparition of three strangers who told him that he was destined to be one of "the three stars" and instructed him in new religious practices.
+Khuangtuaha was the first to adopt a kind of partner-exchange practice called khurbing, in which men and women within the group formed extramarital pairings outside their formal marriages.

+A former Mizo traditional drummer, Khuangtuaha also reintroduced the khuang (Mizo traditional drum) as an instrument of worship.
+The British missionaries regarded the drum as deeply tied to pre-Christian Mizo ritual and had denounced its use in worship.
+Khuangtuaha also revived the consumption of zu (Mizo rice wine), which the Presbyterian Church had likewise proscribed.
+His followers began to be known collectively as Khuangtuaha Pawl.
+Original membership was approximately 30 persons.